AmoebeLabs/swiss-army-knife-card-manual/docs/design/functional-card-airvisual2-card.md

 This card uses the [Material 3 theme D06, TealBlue][ham3-d06-url]

-!!! info "This card is (again) based on the Sensor Card #2.
+!!! info "This card is (again) based on the [Sensor Card \#2][Swiss Army Knife Functional Card Sensor2].
 But instead of an icon it shows an external SVG"

 | Description| Aspectratio| Target Size |
 |-|-|-|